sugarcrm-developers/school/docs/StudentHealthTracking.md

 |Student Health Report|Contacts|Summation with Details| A pie chart that is grouped by Student vital status.
 The details section shows student names, alias, etc. |
 |Cause of Death|Contacts|Rows and Columns| A table of 'deceased' students that includes name, alias, and cause of death. |

+## Pull Request

+The pull request associated with these changes is [#24](https://github.com/sugarcrm/school/pull/24).

+## Trying the Use Case

+Update a student's health status by opening a Student record and updating the Vitals field.
+If you select **Deceased**, the Death Information panel will appear so you can also input the Cause of Death and indicated if flowers have been sent.

+View the **Cause of Death Report** and the **Student Health Report** by navigating to the Reports module and clicking on the appropriate report title.